KnowTheCode/kint-php-debugger/readme.txt

 ddd( microtime(), 'final call, after sleep(2)' );`

 See [screenshot 2](http://wordpress.org/extend/plugins/kint-php-debugger/screenshots/) for what is rendered out in your browser.

+== Admin Bar ==

+"KINT ACTIVE" indicator displays in the WordPress admin bar to alert you when the plugin is active.

 == Installation ==